Simple, step-by-step help for getting the most out of the Choiceworks Calendar.

 Open the Add Event dialog

-Open the Add Event dialog for that day.
+Tap the plus button in the toolbar to open the Add Event dialog for that day.
 This is where you give your event a name, a picture, and a time.

 Turn Repeat on and save